postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Organizing with folders

 The sidebar navigation displays the folder structure for your Private API Network.
-You can drag and drop the APIs and sub-folders to different folders.
-You can add Markdown-supported descriptions to folders to explain about the APIs within the folders, if required.
+You can drag the APIs and sub-folders into different folders.
+You can add descriptions to folders to explain about the APIs within the folders, if required.

 To create a new folder from the Private API Network view: